 Termination without cause

 In most circumstances, an employer must provide written notice of the intent to terminate employment and the termination date.
-If an employer wants the termination to take effect immediately, most employment standards allow employers the option of payment in lieu of a working notice period.
+If an employer wants the termination to take effect immediately, most employment/labour standards allow employers the option of payment in lieu of a working notice period.
 However, a written notice of termination and the date upon which employment ends is still required.

 Payment in lieu of notice is based on the normal weekly salary of the employee, and all benefits must also be covered during the notice period.
 Some legislation also states the date by which payment in lieu must be made.